jerlendds/osintbuddy/README.md

 ~~See the [trello board](https://trello.com/b/99Q70frX/) for a list of our upcoming features.~~

-See the forum: [forum.osintbuddy.com](https://forum.osintbuddy.com), for a list of our upcoming features, potential ideas, and more (*Note: We're currently in the process of setting up the forum and moving trello issues over.
+See the forum: [forum.osintbuddy.com](https://forum.osintbuddy.com), for a list of our upcoming features, to contribute feedback, ideas, and more (*Note: We're currently in the process of setting up the forum and moving trello issues over.
 We're not sure when this will be completed.
 For the time being you can count on dev log updates being on the forum from now on*).

 See the [open issues](https://github.com/jerlendds/osintbuddy/issues)